seanhodges-tw/api-docs/source/includes/_versioning.md

 as part of making convenience and transparency part of our company's mission.
 We are regularly reviewing our policies to make sure we're delivering the best possible API developer experience.

-This policy applies to both our REST API and our webhooks (push-based event API).
+These policies apply to both our REST API and our webhooks (push-based event API).

 ## Breaking changes
 A breaking change refers to any change that would require a client to update their application in order to continue working with the API as originally intended.
 If an API field or resource is removed or renamed, then a breaking change has taken place.
 In this case we will increment the version of the affected API endpoints to prevent breaking existing customer integrations.

-Under our current policy all API endpoints are not versioned together, if API endpoint compatibility has changed due to the breaking change we will provide clear instructions in our documentation on which API calls must be used together.
+Under our current policy API endpoints are all not versioned together, if API endpoint compatibility has changed in the new version as a result of a breaking change we will provide clear instructions in our documentation on which API calls must be used together.

 ## Continuity (non-breaking) changes
 TransferWise reserves the right to make additive changes to our API without incrementing the version number or notifying clients.
-We may add new resources, methods, attributes, and relationships to an existing version of the API and these will not be considered breaking changes.
+We may add new resources, fields, and relationships to an existing version of the API and these will not be considered breaking changes.

 For example, if we add a new relationship to the Transfer resource for a “parent_order”, we will neither bump the API version nor notify our customers before releasing the update.
 We will, however, update our API documentation explaining the purpose of the changes.